Heinkel He 178: Legacy

 Heinkel was disappointed by the lack of official interest in his private-venture jet.
 In his autobiography, he attributes that to the failure of the leaders of the Reichsluftfahrtministerium to understand the advantages of jet propulsion and the breakthrough that He 178 represented.
 Undeterred by a lack of support from external officials, Heinkel decided to embark on the development of a twin-engine jet fighter as a private venture, harnessing what had been learned from flying the He 178 prototype.
 This would result in the He 280, the first prototype jet-powered fighter aircraft.
+It was not derived from the He 178, however, partially as some aspects of the design had been deemed to be unsuitable for further development, such as mounting the engine within the fuselage which proved to be impractical.

 Unknown to Heinkel, the Reich Air Ministry had already been developing its own jet technology.
 In fact, in September 1939, the development of jet powered single-seat aircraft was ordered to continue despite a general order to cut back on non-core development work as to get certain aircraft types operational as soon as possible.
 However, the jet engines that would be developed by Junkers and BMW would differ considerably from those engines used by the He 178, instead favouring the axial flow approach in place of the earlier centrifugal design.
 Nevertheless, the He 178 programme was a valuable source of test data that aided subsequent development efforts considerably.

-The He 178 V1 airframe was placed on display at the Berlin Aviation Museum, where it was destroyed in an air raid in 1943.
+The He 178 V1 airframe was placed on display at the Deutsche Luftfahrtsammlung in Berlin, where it was destroyed in an air raid in 1943.